rachelslurs/healthcare-dashboard/README.md

 **Activities List (React State):**
 - Uses **React local state** (`useState`) for pagination and sorting
-- Simpler implementation for tables without search functionality
+- Implementation for tables without search functionality
 - No need for URL sync when sharing/bookmarking isn't required
 - Page state managed with `useState`, sorting handled by `useSortedData` hook with local state fallback